xenondevs/Docs/docs/nova/addon/items/item-behaviors.md

             min(saturation + nutrition * saturationModifier * 2.0f, foodLevel)
             ```

-            !!! info

-                You can find the `nutrition` and `saturationModifier` for vanilla Minecraft items by decompiling the mojang-mapped
+            You can find the `nutrition` and `saturationModifier` for vanilla items by decompiling the mojang-mapped
             class `net.minecraft.world.food.Foods`.

         ??? example "Example Effect"